yxsu/yxsu.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an associate professor of the School of Software Engineering in the Sun Yat-sen University.
-Previously, I was a postdoctoral fellow at the Chinese University of Hong Kong (CUHK), advised by Prof. Michael R. Lyu.
-In 2019, I also obtained my Ph.D. degree in department of computer science and engineering from CUHK, under the supervision of [Prof. Michael R. Lyu](http://www.cse.cuhk.edu.hk/lyu/) and [Prof. Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/home).
+Previously, I was a postdoctoral fellow at the Chinese University of Hong Kong (CUHK).
+In 2019, I also obtained my Ph.D. degree in department of computer science and engineering from CUHK, under the supervision of [Prof. Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/home).
 Before coming to CUHK, I obtained my M.E. degree from Zhejiang University and B.S. degree from Sun Yat-sen University respectively.

 My research interests include AI for systems, cloud computing, AIOps, operating system, distributed system and machine learning.